Mark-crypto/tours-react-app/README.md

 # Tours React App.
 ## A React Project on useEffect Hook
 - useEffect hook is used to perform an action after render i.e The function is called after performing DOM updates.
-Instances you might require the hook are like for data fetching, subscriptions, manually changing the DOM etc.
+Instances that might require the hook are like for data fetching, subscriptions, manually changing the DOM etc.
 - For adjusting state you might not need a useEffect.
 It can be handy mostly when accessing external systems.
-- Your function runs after every render by default and to control this behavior you are required to add an array of dependecies as the second arguement.
+- Your function runs after every render by default and to control this behavior you are required to add an array of dependencies as the second argument.
 - The hook offers two variations one with cleanup and another without cleanup.
-Clean up is simply a function we return to stop a process after unmounting such as unsubscribing to a subscription.
+Clean up is simply a function you return to stop a process after unmounting such as unsubscribing to a subscription.
 - If you are interested in in-depth explanation of the hook's functioning please visit https://react.dev/learn/synchronizing-with-effects

 ## Installation